Canyon de Chelly Retreat

 The schedule and terrain are challenging, and will require a certain level of physical and mental endurance.
 Average temperatures in the canyon in September are 82.6F max. and 37.6F min.
 The intention of the retreat and of the practice is to challenge our habitual limitations and, in the process, evoke our inner obstacles and fears in order for us to move through them.
 It is a solitary journey.
 At the same time teachers and staff will be there as support.

-The retreat is limited to 42 participants and the cost is $1300 per person for the 8 days including transportation from and back to Albuquerque airport and all camping fees.
+The retreat is limited to 35 participants and the cost will be announced by March 2023.
 Dana (teacher offering) and guide tips are included in the cost of the retreat.
 Each participant will be able to add additional dana at the end of the retreat.

-Applications are due by March 16th 2018 and participants will be notified on April 10th, 2018 of their participation.
+Invitations to the retreat will go out at the beginning of 2023 and applications will be due by March 16th 2023.
+Participants will be notified on April 10th, 2023 of their participation.
 At that point a payment in full will be required to reserve your spot.
 For questions, contact Tatjana at email@example.com

 Recommended readings and teachings: